romanov999/K9-Web-Protection-Copy/README.md

 I dont really know of any other software that can block pornographic content in safemode with networking (Windows).

-If anyone knows of another program or a way to disable the menu "SafeMode with networking" in Windows feel free to contact me at saiasemperor@gmail.com

 Stay strong

 Guys I found the SMTP server this is the site: https://www.k9webprotection.com/license.jsp